Bug report #4604

 This code has not been tested with editable WFS providers!

-#6 Updated by Marco Hugentobler almost 8 years ago
+#6 Updated by Marco Hugentobler about 8 years ago

 - Affected QGIS version set to master

 - Crashes QGIS or corrupts data set to No

 Patch is pushed to master (9957ee58f05892c3251216dc5dee421405a6a412).
 Thank you very much for these nice improvements!

 The approach to read the feature type from describeFeatureType is better than the current one.
 However, in some situations, there is no feature type declared (e.g.Giovannis test layer for WFS-T).
 If the feature type is still WKBUnknown after describeFeatureType, it would be good to additionally get the type from the first fetched feature.

 In future, it would be cool if there was a possibility to limit memory for really large layers (e.g. fetch layer in several parts if too big, keep already fetched features in cache)

 #7 Updated by Paolo Cavallini about 8 years ago